 How long will a Rivian last?

 Long-term data is still limited since R1 vehicles only started shipping in late 2021.
-The battery and drivetrain warranty covers 8 years and up to 175,000 miles on the top Quad Motor configuration.
-EV drivetrains generally outlast gas engines due to fewer moving parts.
+The battery and drivetrain warranty covers 8 years and up to 175,000 miles on the top Gen 1 Quad Motor configuration.

 Can you take a Rivian to a regular mechanic?